EVS-ATMOS/cmac2.0/README.rst

 More information can be found at https://www.arm.gov/data/data-sources/cmac-69

-The processing code was written by Scott Collis and the convolution code found within the processing code was written by Robert Jackson.
+The processing code was written by Scott Collis and the convolution code found within pyart, used in the velocity texture function, was written by Robert Jackson.

 Install
 -------